What does a National Trust membership cost in 2026?

 "You can make it suit your budget too.
 At the very most, we might buy a coffee, some lunch, or a souvenir from the gift shop.
 But if we’re trying to save money, we can easily skip those things.”

-A National Trust membership is only going to be worth it if you use it often enough to justify how much you’re spending each year.
-We’ve been asking around our staff at TopCashback to see if they think their purchases were worth the money they spent.
+However, a National Trust membership is only going to be worth it if you use it often enough to justify how much you’re spending each year.

-TopCashback staff member James bought his parents a gift membership…
+James at TopCashback bought his parents a gift membership…

-“We bought a National Trust gift membership for our parents for Christmas, costing about £140.
+“We bought a National Trust gift membership for our parents for Christmas, costing about £140 at the time.
 We visited Shugborough Hall with them where they got in for free, and we also paid almost £30 for two of us to visit alongside them.

 "We found out that this was the only time they used their membership and it expired before they visited anywhere else, meaning we paid nearly five times the price for their one visit.